 April.
 The Weisman Art Museum, University of Minnesota, Minneapolis, opens an exhibition of Marsden Hartley’s German Officer paintings and Indiana’s Hartley Elegies; the show travels to the Terra Museum of American Art, Chicago; the Frost Art Museum at Florida International University, Miami; and the Indianapolis Museum of Art, where only the Hartley Elegies are exhibited.

-American Image Editions publishes ROBERT INDIANA: The Book of Love, a limited edition of twelve of Indiana’s LOVE images and LOVE-related poems.
+American Image Art, New York publishes The Book of Love, a limited edition portfolio of twelve of Indiana’s LOVE serigraphs and related poems.

 June.
 Indiana’s first museum retrospective in Europe opens at the Musée d’Art Moderne et d’Art Contemporain, Nice, with the installation of a twelve-foot-high red/blue/green LOVE in the esplanade outside the museum.
+Also included in the exhibition are The Seventh American Dream and The X-7; painted in honor of this show the works signal his return to the American Dream series thirty-two years after he completed The Sixth American Dream.
 At the opening, Indiana is awarded Citoyen d’honor (honorary citizen of Nice) by the mayor.

 Fall.
 Milgo/Bufkin produces Indiana’s first AMOR sculpture.
 The foundry becomes Indiana’s sculpture atelier.